zhizhenzhong/Req2Route/README.md

 This manuscript is under submission to IEEE/OSA Journal of Lightwave Technology.

+A preliminary version of this work is now accepted as a conference paper at OFC 2019.

 If you are interested in this study, please drop me an email: zhongzz14[at]mails.tsinghua.edu.cn